 You must participate in weekly, individual, on-site supervision with your on-site supervisor totaling one hour per week.
 Your site supervisor should have their final formal internship evaluation submitted to the faculty supervisor one week prior to the last day of classes.
-They may complete either the printed copy of the evaluation - or the online version (when it is available) at www.nccucounseling.com/supervisors.
+They may complete either the printed copy of the evaluation - or the online version (when it is available) at www.nccucounseling.com/supervisors/.
 The faculty supervisor will use the site supervisor's final evaluation as an element of the overall final evaluation by the faculty supervisor.
-Please go to the Blackboard Discussion Board and complete the Site Supervisor info.

-University Faculty Supervision

-Group Supervision (75 points)
+University Faculty Supervision Group Supervision (75 points)

 There will be group supervision meetings (averaging 1.5 hours per week) with your university supervisor.
 Attendance is mandatory.
-Missed meetings can result in failure of the course and may preclude the ability of instructors to endorse forms for licensure or certification.
+Missed meetings can result in failure of the course, and may preclude the ability of instructors to endorse forms for licensure or certification.
 During these group supervision meetings, we will review audio recordings.
 Students/Candidates will provide feedback to fellow group members, present cases/clients that they are seeing, and discuss readings/topics regarding their internship and professional development.
 Remaining time will be devoted to discussion of topics of interest to the group.

-• Attendance at all meetings is worth 5.357 points.
-Each missed group supervision meeting will result in reduction of score by 5.357 points.
-Additional missed meetings result in failure of the course.
+Attendance at all meetings is worth 75 points.
+Each missed group supervision meeting will result in reduction of score by 5 points.
+Additional missed meetings may result in failure of the course.
 Incidences of tardiness, inappropriate attire, failure to adhere to group expectations, or other dispositional issues will result in reduction of points at the instructor's discretion.

-University Individual Supervision (0 points).
-Points are included in Faculty Evaluation which is 75 points)
+University Individual Supervision (75 points)

-We will meet one on one at least three times (0) points each) throughout the semester to discuss your goals for the internship experience as well as your progress and development over the course of the semester.
-We will review audio/videorecordings as needed during these meetings.
+We will meet one on one at least three times (25 points each) throughout the semester to discuss your goals for the internship experience as well as your progress and development over the course of the semester.
+We will review audio/video recordings as needed during these meetings.
 This is an opportunity for you to highlight what you are doing well and ask for assistance on areas for growth.

 - Initial Goals: Reflecting on your experience in practicum or your previous internship experience, what do you need to work on?
-What would you like to focus on for supervision? - Initial Goals due September 7, 2020 - Midterm Goals Update due by the October 14, 2020 - Final Goals update due by November 18, 2020
+What would you like to focus on for supervision?

+- Initial Goals Due week 2 of semester

+- Midterm Goals Update due by (week 8/9)

+- Final Goals update due by (See Instructor)